 - 1. Annually providing written versions of this policy and related procedures to students, parent(s) and guardian(s), volunteers, administrators, teachers and school staff; - 2.
 Including in student handbooks a section that addresses in detail this policy and related procedures. - 3.
 Oversight, implementation, and enforcement of this policy and its procedures; - 4.
-Ensuring that the prohibition on bullying and retaliation and the attendant consequences apply to any student, school employee, contractor, visitor or volunteer who engages in conduct that constitutes bullying or retaliation; - 5.
-Contractors and employees of the district who engaged in bullying will be reported to the district. - 6.
-Visitors or volunteers who engage in bullying will be barred from school grounds until school administration is assured that the person will comply with the policies of the school; - 7.
-Ensuring that any organization affiliated with the school that authorizes or engages in bullying or retaliation forfeits permission for that organization to operate on school grounds or receive any other benefit of affiliation with the school; - 8.
+Ensuring that the prohibition on bullying and retaliation and the attendant consequences apply to any student, school employee, contractor, visitor or volunteer who engages in conduct that constitutes bullying or retaliation. - 5.
+Contractors and employees of the district who engaged in bullying will be reported to the district. - Visitors or volunteers who engage in bullying will be barred from school grounds until school administration is assured that the person will comply with the policies of the school;

+- 7. Ensuring that any organization affiliated with the school that authorizes or engages in bullying or retaliation forfeits permission for that organization to operate on school grounds or receive any other benefit of affiliation with the school; - 8.
 Providing professional development and staff training in the best practices in prevention of bullying and harassment and implementation of this policy; - 9.
-Implementing, monitoring, and reviewing school-wide bully prevention strategies which includes digital citizenship, digital literacy, and social and coping skill development. - 10.
-The engagement of a range of school stakeholders, including students, parent or guardians. - 11.
-Posting these policies and rules on the school's website. - 12.
-Distributing these materials annually to parents, guardians, students and school personnel, including new employees at time of hire.
+Implementing, monitoring, and reviewing school-wide bully prevention strategies which includes digital citizenship, digital literacy, and social and coping skill development.